 All Saints is a Catholic school of high moral expectations and academic rigor.
-We offer a quality pre-kindergarten through eighth grade education in a structured, holistic, disciplined, and safe environment.
+We offer a quality junior-kindergarten through eighth grade education in a structured, holistic, disciplined, diverse and safe environment.

 - We celebrate the love of God, self, and neighbor; living, teaching, and sharing the Gospel message through daily prayers, religious studies, and activities, infusing students with Catholic values and traditions of love, patience, and respect.

 - We create a supportive, caring, and nurturing atmosphere, which challenges and enables each student to reach his/her potential by:

 - Developing problem solving skills through critical and analytical thinking